 Wentworth Falls Lake

 Wentworth Falls Lake was originally created by the damming of Jamison Creek to supply water for the steam railway.
 The Lake is now home to native and introduced waterfowl, native fish such as Gudgeons, and water bugs including freshwater crayfish, freshwater shrimp and dragonfly nymphs.
-It is also a popular picnic spot, with barbeque facilities and children’s play equipment.
-A one kilometre walk beside the Lake is easy grade and takes about 30 minutes.
+The lake is suitable for kayaks and canoes but not watercraft with engines.

 Wentworth Falls Lake is one of Blue Mountains City Councils - District Parks.
 It is also a popular picnic spot, with barbecue facilities and an inclusive smoke free play ground.
 A range of attractive short walks near the lakeshore are available, including pathways suitable for wheelchairs and children's bikes.
 With the use of residential streets, pathways can be linked into a 30-minute loop walk